migius/trice-boardgame/RULES.md

 The first player places the die chosen by the opponent in a free square on the card, there are no placement restrictions.
 After placement: if a _Trice_ is created the player who placed the die wins the game immediately or if a _Double Trice_ is created he loses immediately.
 If no _Trice_ is created the player who placed the die chooses another die for the opponent and a new turn begins.
 ### Board completed
-If the board is complete the player that place the last die must indicate a dice on the board, in the next turn the other player must swap the chosen die with one adjacent die.
-After that he must increment the value of one of swapped dice by one (a 6 becomes 1), check if he make a _Trice_ **only after value change**, in this case the game ends immediately.
-The game will continue with this rule untill a player make a _Trice_.
+If the board is complete the player that places the last die must indicate a die on the board.
+For his next turn, the other player must swap the chosen die with one adjacent die.
+After that he must increment the value of one of the swapped die by one (a 6 becomes 1), and check if he makes a _Trice_ **only after the value change**.
+If so, the game ends immediately.
+The game will continue with this rule until a player makes a _Trice_.

 ## End of the game
 When a player makes a _Trice_ on the board the game ends immediately and the player who placed the die wins.
-If a player make a _Double Trice_ he lose immediately.
+If a player makes a _Double Trice_ he loses immediately.

 ## _Trice_
-A _Trice_ is composed by three dice horizontally, vertically or diagonally aligned with __only__ one of these conditions:
+A _Trice_ is composed of three dice horizontally, vertically or diagonally aligned with __only__ one of these conditions:
 * same color
 * same value
 * ordered value (e.g. 2, 3, 4)

 ### _Double Trice_
-If there are __two__ conditions in the same three dice the player lose immediately.
+If there are __two__ conditions in the same three dice the player loses immediately.

 ## Examples
 ![Example 1](https://raw.githubusercontent.com/migius/trice-boardgame/master/Art/example1.svg)